 - Data requirements

-- Test automation is a cornerstone in DevOps and, when implemented correctly, it helps increase output quality while containing costs.
+Test automation is a cornerstone in DevOps and, when implemented correctly, it helps increase output quality while minimizing costs.

 - Risk analysis